Torus Quotients as Global Quotients by Finite Groups: Introduction

 \subsection{Acknowledgments}

-We would like to thank Dan Abramovich, Dan Edidin, Tom Graber, and David Rydh for helpful conversations.
-We would especially like to thank Bill Fulton for suggesting Question \ref{q:main} and the interest he took in this project.
+We thank Dan Abramovich, Dan Edidin, Tom Graber, and David Rydh for helpful conversations.
+We especially thank Bill Fulton for suggesting Question \ref{q:main} and for the interest he took in this project.